 Categorisation within the hierarchy has been determined on the basis of the lowest level input that is significant to the fair value measurement of the relevant asset.
 The valuation techniques used by the Company are explained in the Accounting Policies Notes 1(g) and 1(h) on pages 39 and 40.
-All investments held by the Company as at 31 August 2011 are considered to fall within Level 1, with the exception of £3,328,000 (2010: £2,185,000) of net derivative liabilities which fall within Level 2, and £411,000 (2010: £86,000) of unlisted investments which fall within Level 3.
+All investments held by the Company at 31 August 2012 are considered to fall within Level 1 (2011: all level 1), with the exception of net derivative instrument liabilities of £1,276,000 (2011: £3,328,000) which fall into Level 2, and unlisted investments of £821,000 (2011: £411,000) which fall within Level 3.

-CAPITAL MANAGEMENT
+17 CAPITAL MANAGEMENT

 The Company does not have any externally imposed capital requirements.
-The capital of the Company comprises its capital and reserves and is disclosed in the Balance Sheet on page 36 and is managed in accordance with its investment policy in pursuit of its investment objective, both of which are detailed on pages 19 and 20 of the Directors' Report.
+The capital of the Company comprises its gearing, which is managed by the use of long CFDs, and its issued share capital and reserves as disclosed in the Balance Sheet on page 36.
+It is managed in accordance with the Company's investment policy in pursuit of its investment objective, both of which are detailed on pages 19 and 20 of the Directors' Report.
 The principal risks and their management are disclosed on pages 21 and 22.

-18. CONTINGENT LIABILITIES AND CAPITAL COMMITMENTS
+18 CONTINGENT LIABILITIES AND CAPITAL COMMITMENTS

-There were no contingent liabilities or capital commitments as at 31 August 2011 (2010: none).
+There were no contingent liabilities or capital commitments as at 31 August 2012 (2011: none).

-19. RELATED PARTY TRANSACTIONS
+19 RELATED PARTY TRANSACTIONS

 The Directors have complied with the provisions of Financial Reporting Standard 8 "Related Party Disclosures", which require disclosure of related party transactions and balances.
-FIL Investments International is the Manager and Secretary of the Company and details of the services provided and fees paid are given on pages 24 and 25.
+FIL Investments International is the Manager and Secretary of the Company and details of the services provided and fees paid are given on page 24.
 Fees paid to the Directors are disclosed in the Directors' Remuneration Report on page 33.